serverless/serverless-optimizer-plugin/README.md

 ```

-We're currently working on adding support for Typsecript.
+We're currently working on adding support for Typescript.
 Check back for updates!